 If you or a loved one was injured in Georgia - and the accident was someone else's fault, you have legal rights to seek monetary compensation depending on the circumstances and nature of your accident.
 Below are the top seven types of personal injury cases we handle:

 In 2020, there were over 4,000 fatalities in crashes involving large trucks.
 In 2019, the Governor's Office of Highway Safety In Georgia reported over 200 fatal crashes and over 150,000 injuries in Georgia resulting from collisions with large trucks.
 Trucking accidents can cause catastrophic injury or death - sometimes both - and severe damage to property.
 If you or a loved one was injured by a tractor-trailer, dump truck, cement mixer, tanker truck, or another type of commercial vehicle - it's important to speak with an experienced personal injury attorney immediately.

 #2 Car Accident Injury

 There are more than 900 vehicle accidents every day in Georgia, many leading to serious injury or catastrophic loss.
-According to the Georgia Department of Transportation, there were 331,796 crashes reported in Georgia in 2020 (including 1,588 fatal crashes) and 404,0004 in 2019 (including 1,299 fatal crashes).
+According to the Georgia Department of Public Health, there were 331,796 crashes reported in Georgia in 2020 (including 1,588 fatal crashes) and 404,0004 in 2019 (including 1,299 fatal crashes).
 Car accident injuries, including whiplash injuries, spinal cord injuries, traumatic brain injuries, and broken bone injuries, are common types of injuries resulting from vehicle accidents.

 #3 Medical Malpractice